By Jennifer Saba and Soyoung Kim

 A source familiar with the matter said that there were no other likely bidders for Time Warner at this point.

-But additional people familiar with the matter said Fox, which split off from News Corp last year, is serious about walking away from Time Warner.
-They cited its announcement of a $6 billion stock buyback.
+Fox, which split off from News Corp last year, is serious about walking away from Time Warner, additional people familiar with the matter said, citing its announcement of a $6 billion stock buyback at the same time.
 The people were not authorized to speak to the media about the deal.

 Both Fox and Time Warner are set to report their quarterly earnings on Wednesday and will face questions from investors and analysts about their future strategies.